The Nortel Networks UK Pension Plan (the Plan)

 Where we store your personal data

-However, if you live or work outside of the UK or the EEA, we may need to transfer your personal data outside of the UK or the EEA to respond to any queries that you may have.
+However, if you live or work outside of the UK, we may need to transfer your personal data outside of the UK to respond to any queries that you may have.
 Where this applies, we will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this privacy notice.

 Your rights in relation to your personal information